By: Byron Mathioudakis

 A white Nissan Leaf in the driveway of a modern home

-Nissan’s game-changing Leaf originally launched in 2010 as the first modern EV, became history’s bestselling EV (until Tesla’s Model 3 overtook it) and then underwent a complete restyle in 2017.
+Nissan’s game-changing Leaf launched in 2010 as the first modern EV, became history’s bestselling EV until Tesla’s Model 3 arrived and then underwent a complete restyle in 2017.

-Still Corolla-sized, Leaf II reached Australia in 2019 with a big battery boost (to 40kWh) to address earlier low-range issues.
-A 110kW motor drives the front wheels.
+Still Corolla-sized, Leaf II launched two years later in Australia with a bigger, 40kWh battery to address limited range issues.
+A gutsy 110kW electric motor drives the front wheels.

-You can add about 50 per cent more to these times if you’re talking about charging the 62kWh battery Leaf e+.
+You can add about 50 per cent more to these times if you’re charging the 62kWh battery Leaf e+.

-While getting on in years, the Leaf remains an affordable, comfortable and easy EV to drive and live with.
+Dated yet charmingly unassuming, the historic Leaf remains an easy and comfortable EV to live with.

 Nissan Leaf Leaf, Leaf e+ specifications